karanpraharaj/academic-kickstart/content/post/ai-fairness/index.md

 For an industry where the gender disparity in representation is large, it is reasonable to assume that a large majority of the data points will be male applicants.
 And this collective imbalance in the data ends up being interpreted by the algorithm as a useful pattern in the data rather than undesirable noise which is to be ignored.
 Consequently, it teaches itself that male candidates are more preferable than female candidates.

-I wish that this was merely an imaginary, exaggerated example that I used to prove my point.
-[It is not.](https://in.reuters.com/article/amazon-com-jobs-automation/insight-amazon-scraps-secret-ai-recruiting-tool-that-showed-bias-against-women-idINKCN1MK0AH)
+I wish that this was merely an imaginary, exaggerated example that I used to prove my point. [<u>It is not.</u>](https://in.reuters.com/article/amazon-com-jobs-automation/insight-amazon-scraps-secret-ai-recruiting-tool-that-showed-bias-against-women-idINKCN1MK0AH)

 LeCun wasn’t wrong in his assessment because in the case of that specific model, training the model on a dataset that contains faces of black people (as opposed to one that contains mainly white faces) would not have given rise to an output as absurd as that.
 But the upside of the godfather of modern AI getting dragged into a spat (albeit unfairly) has meant that more researchers will now be aware of the implications of their research.